- Related link Kilmarnock Town Centre.

 - There may also be outdoor seating and A-board menus near cafés.

 - The nearest public toilets are at Burns Mall Public Convenience within Burns Mall.
-Please refer to the separate guides for details.

 - Some venues along this route may also have their own customer toilet facilities available.